lsst-sqre/sqr-098/index.md

 There is another alternative--individual user home volumes.
 NetApp Volumes, with its Flex volume allocation and the Trident operator, would let us do that.
 That seems like overkill, although it would be using Trident more in the way it wants to be used.
+Perhaps in future, when the product is more mature, this will seem more attractive.

 ### Default and multi-volume quota support